Pedal harp: Tuning

 In the normal state (pedals not operated) the strings are tuned to all flat pitches, the scale of C♭ major.
-C♭ major is equivalent to B major, and for most instruments B major is a far more common key to use as it has five sharps rather than seven flats.
-However, for convenience, harp parts are notated in C♭ rather than B, even when other instruments are written in B.
+C♭ major is equivalent to B major, and for most instruments it is far more common to notate this scale as B major, as it has five sharps rather than seven flats.
+However, for convenience in adjusting and playing the harp (by avoiding renaming the strings), harp parts are notated in C♭ rather than B, even when other instruments are written in B.

 Each pedal has three positions.
 In the top position, the strings are free and all notes are flat.
 In the middle position, the top disc's pins press against the string, resulting in natural notes and giving the scale of C♮ major if all pedals are used.
 In the bottom position, the second, lower disc operates, shortening the string again to create a sharp and giving the scale of C♯ major if all pedals are used.

 Three strings have no pedal tuning mechanism: the lowest C and D and the highest G. These strings are normally tuned to C♮, D♮, and G♮ respectively.
 However, they can also be tuned sharp or flat prior to performance.
 This can be indicated by verbal statements at the beginning of a composition, for example, "Tune low C to C♭", or "If necessary, tune high G to G♯".

 Other scales, diatonic and synthetic, can be obtained by combining the pedals.
 It is also possible to play many chords in traditional harmony by adjusting pedals so that some notes are enharmonic, a central part of pedal harp technique.

 Tuned in C♭ major, the range of the harp is from the C♭ three octaves below middle C to three and a half octaves above, usually ending on G♭.
 Using octave designations, the range is C♭1 to G♭7.